top of page

 -

-Will I Need a Referral for Your OT Services?A referral from a GP is not required.
-Please fill in our referral form.
+Will I Need a Referral for Your OT Services?No referral from a GP is required.
+Simply complete our referral form to get started.

 -

-What Should I Expect During the Initial OT Assessment?The Initial Assessment is most commonly a 2 hour meeting, which consists of gathering information about your child’s developmental history, interests, strengths and areas they require support with.
-We will send a link to complete a functional assessment and can discuss sensory assessments to be implemented at a later date, if suitable.
-We will discuss goals collaboratively and schedule in our regular sessions.
+What Should I Expect During the Initial OT Assessment?The Initial Assessment typically lasts about 2 hours.
+During this time, we’ll gather information about your child’s developmental history, interests, strengths, and areas where they may need support.
+We’ll send you a link to complete a functional assessment.
+If appropriate, we can also discuss sensory assessments to be conducted at a later date.
+Together, we’ll collaborate to set meaningful goals and schedule regular therapy sessions.
 We look forward to meeting your little one!

 -

-What Type of Activities are Used in OT Therapy Sessions?We incorporate a variety of play-based and functional activities designed to improve specific skills.
-It may include fine motor activities and games, obstacle courses, sensory exploration and worksheets.
-Although, please keep in mind our sessions are always different for each child and tailored to their unique needs.
+What Type of Activities are Used in OT Therapy Sessions?We use a variety of play-based and functional activities designed to support and improve specific skills.
+This may include fine motor games, obstacle courses, sensory exploration, and worksheets.
+Each session is uniquely tailored to your child’s individual needs and interests, so no two sessions are exactly the same.

 -

-Do Parents/Caregivers Participate in OT Sessions?Yes, we encourage parents to be actively involved in therapy sessions, where possible.
-Participation helps reinforce the skills being learned and we highly encourage you to continue with the strategies out of sessions, to optimise and support your child’s development.
-Session notes will be sent after every session and will include important areas discussed, what intervention and strategies were implemented, how your child participated and the plan and strategies to continue moving forward
+Do Parents/Caregivers Participate in OT Sessions?Yes!
+We encourage parents and caregivers to be actively involved in therapy sessions whenever possible.
+Your participation helps reinforce the skills your child is learning, and we highly recommend continuing the strategies between sessions to support your child’s development.
+After each session, we’ll send detailed notes outlining what was discussed, the interventions and strategies used, your child’s participation, and the plan for moving forward.

 -

-How do I Access NDIS Funding For Your OT Services?If your child is 6 years and under and requires early intervention support, they may be eligible for NDIS funding, if they have a minimum of two areas of development they require support with.
-Your child does not need a formal diagnosis to meet the eligibility criteria under the age of 6.
-After 6 years of age, your child must meet particular criteria for continued NDIS support.
-To access Early Childhood Intervention, contact their trained and qualified staff at Link Health and Community by calling 1800 546 532.
-Alternatively, you may complete the referral form linked below and email the form to ecei.link.lchs@ndis.gov.au.
+How do I Access NDIS Funding For Your OT Services?If your child is aged 6 years or under and requires early intervention support, they may be eligible for NDIS funding if they have challenges in at least two areas of development.
+A formal diagnosis is not required for children under 6 to meet eligibility criteria.
+After the age of 6, your child must meet specific criteria to continue receiving NDIS support.
+To access Early Childhood Intervention, you can contact the trained staff at Link Health and Community by calling 1800 546 532.
+Alternatively, you may complete the referral form linked below and email it to: ecei.link.lchs@ndis.gov.au

 -